 To the best of my ability, most of the time, I use code that another developer could come in and know, or learn, what to do with.

-In other words, if I fall off the face of the earth or you decide you don’t like me anymore, most of what I use, and tactics I implement in your site, are released under General Public Use License (GPL).
-This means it is standardized, and documented, so other developers can read the principles by which the site was made.
-They can usually come in to make more changes without it having to cost you a lot (or at least it shouldn’t).
+In other words, if I fall off the face of the earth or you decide you don’t like me anymore, most of what I use, and tactics I implement on your site, are released under General Public Use License (GPL).
+This means they are standardized, and documented, so other developers can read the principles by which the site was made.
+Others can usually come in to make more changes without it having to cost you a lot (or at least it shouldn’t).

 What frameworks and GPL software am I talking about?
 Apart from WordPress as a CMS, I work in the Genesis Framework when it comes to themes.
 The Genesis Framework is a widely-known, high quality system for making WordPress websites.
 Is it the only way?
 No. There are others.
 But this is the one I chose to specialize in (for good reasons!).